by Tim Gilmore, 8/5/2014

 Cheek had the house built for just more than $100,000.
 Jerry shows us the receipts and the correspondence between architect and workers.
 Forty years later, the Cheek Estate offered the house for close to that same price.
-The Riverside Avondale neighborhood surrounding the house was in steep decline.
+White Flight was in full sway and the neighborhood surrounding the house was in steep decline.
+“When my parents inherited the house,” Curley says, “my mother did not want to live in a crime-riddled [sic] neighborhood full of hippies and drugs.
+My mother did not want to be alone in that neighborhood at night.”
 The Fergusons bought the Castle for $65,000.

 When you stand at the front door, you immediately notice the great concrete depths in which the entrance recedes.
 Though interior walls are concrete two feet thick, the receding doorway indicates an external wall nearly double that.
 The house is built on 177 copper-capped concrete pilings.

 Though recently increased salinity in the St. Johns River has forced salt into the soil of the most riverward of Riverside Avondale, killing oaks and cedars, and though Jerry recently had the diamond-paned windows repaired and the chimneys repointed, the house itself, the Castle, will be here in a thousand years.
 At least.
 It was built to survive anything—even time.